carlosivanr/hugo_website/content/guides/data-manipulation-and-visualization/2021-05-20-importing-data/index.en.markdown

 weight: 5
 ---

-R is highly flexible in its ability to work with a number of different file types.
-I've used R to import .tsv, .csv, Excel, SPSS, and .txt files.
-Below are a handful of ways of importing data into R.
+R can import a number of different file types for data wrangling or analyses.
+The following is a go-to guide for importing .csv, Excel, SPSS, .txt, and .dat files.
+Occassionally, additional packages may be require to import a specific type of file.

 <!-- -----------------------TABS---------------------------------- -->
 {{< tabs tabTotal="5" tabName1="CSV" tabName2="Excel" tabName3="SPSS" tabName4="TXT" tabName5="DAT">}}